scottslowe/weblog/content/post/2018-05-21-posts-from-the-past-may-2018.md

 ## May 2014

-Four years ago, I shared [some useful Markdown tools for OS X][xref-6].
+Four years ago, I shared [some useful Markdown tools for macOS][xref-6].
 Of those tools, I still use `pandoc` pretty extensively.

 ## May 2013